physimals/asl-docs/aslcalib_userguide.rst

 **Extended Options**

 -m <CSF_mask>  Provide a 'tissue' reference mask, e.g. hand drawn, instead of relying upon automated mask creation.
 If a mask is supplied the structural image and ASL to structural transformation are no longer required.
--bmask <brain_mask>  A mask of the brain in (ASL native space), this will be used for sensitivity estimation (LongTR method) or T1 estimation (SatRecov method).
+--bmask <brain_mask>  A mask of the brain in (ASL native space), this will be used for sensitivity estimation (LongTR method) or T1 estimation (SatRecov method).
 If not supplied a brain mask will be generated automatically from the calibration data if it is needed, this option allows the same mask from other processing steps to be employed for consistency.
--t2star  Tells ``asl_calib`` to do T2* correction rather than T2 correction.
+--t2star  Tells ``asl_calib`` to do T2* correction rather than T2 correction.
 This option simply alters which set of default T2(*) values are used.
--t1r <T1_reference_tissue>  T1 (in seconds) for the reference tissue, the defaults for the different ``--tissref`` options are (based on 3T): csf 3.4, gm, 1.3, wm 1.0.
+--t1r <T1_reference_tissue>  T1 (in seconds) for the reference tissue, the defaults for the different ``--tissref`` options are (based on 3T): csf 3.4, gm, 1.3, wm 1.0.
--t2r <T2_reference_tissue>  T2(*) (in miliseconds) for the reference tissue, the defaults for the different ``--tissref`` options are (based on 3T) T2/T2*: csf 750/500, gm, 100/50, wm 50/20.
+--t2r <T2_reference_tissue>  T2(*) (in miliseconds) for the reference tissue, the defaults for the different ``--tissref`` options are (based on 3T) T2/T2*: csf 750/500, gm, 100/50, wm 50/20.
 These defaults are general estimates based on the literature and should be used with care.
--t2b <T2_blood> T2 (in miliseconds) for blood, the default is 150/50 (T2/T2*).
+--t2b <T2_blood>  T2 (in miliseconds) for blood, the default is 150/50 (T2/T2*).
 The defaults are a general estimate based on the literature and should be used with care.

 **Mode specific options**